acl-org/reverie/reviewing.md

 ---
 layout: page
-title: "Reviewing"
+title: "ARR Reviewing Process"
 permalink: /reviewing
 ---

-# Peer review for ACL venues
-Peer review for ACL venues is made possible by the efforts of a huge number of [people](/people), almost all of them volunteers.
-This page breaks down the different roles within the scientific review process in ARR.

-- **Editors in Chief** coordinate each cycle of ARR review – both the scientific considerations and the supporting infrastructure.
-They are available to answer questions from members of the review team.
-- [**Senior Area Chairs**](/reviewing#SACs) check and refine the automatic assignment of papers to ACs and supervise the review effort.
-Unlike a conference, SACs do not make accept / reject recommendations.
-- [**Area Chairs**](/reviewing#ACs) (a.k.a. meta-reviewers) coordinate review of submissions, including (a) checking and refining the automatic assignment of reviewers, (b) coordinating reviewer discussions, and (c) writing meta-reviews.
-ACs and authors are anonymous to each other.
-ACs know the identity of their reviewers, but not vice versa (by default).
-- [**Reviewers**](/reviewing#reviewers) read papers and write thorough reviews.
-A review should briefly state what the paper is about, highlight its strengths/weaknesses, and offer constructive advice to authors (regarding potential improvements) while signaling whether it merits acceptance in its current form.
-Reviewers and authors are anonymous to each other.
-- [**The Ethics Chairs**](/reviewing#ethics) coordinate the process of reviewing potential ethical issues in submissions flagged by reviewers, ACs, or SACs as needing such review.
-- [**Ethics Reviewers**](/reviewing#ethics) carefully read and review papers that have ethical issues deemed significant enough by the Ethics Chairs.
-- [**Venue Program Committees**](/reviewing#PCs) (typically a conference or workshop team formed and headed by PC chairs) receive a pool of papers with completed reviews and meta-reviews and decide which ones to accept.
-They are outside the ARR process, receiving reviews from ARR.

-Click on one of the roles for a detailed explanation.

 # Timeline

-Below is an approximate timeline for the February ARR review cycle.
+Below is an approximate timeline for a February ARR review cycle.
 The other cycles follow the same pattern.
 The submission deadline is always the 15th of the month; other dates vary due to the length of months, timing of weekends, etc. There are also some simplifications, e.g., the ethics process runs mostly in parallel to these steps, and there are additional tasks for first-time reviewers.

 Month (example) | Date / Date range | What | Who
 ----------------------------- | ---- | ---- | ---